 Back to: The Science about ES: Individual Studies

-Electrosensitivity is not itself a disease or illness.
-A person who is electrosensitive is healthy when away from electromagnetic exposure.
-It is not a virus or bacteria but the environmental toxin which causes the specific symptoms associated with Electrosensitivity, such as headaches, pains in the muscles, heart palpitations, disturbed sleep, anxiety, memory loss and nosebleeds.
+Electrosensitivity is not a disease or illness marked by a particular virus or bacteria.
+It is marked by the environmental toxin which causes the neurological changes leading to the specific symptoms associated with Electrosensitivity.
+These include headaches, pains in the muscles, heart palpitations, disturbed sleep, anxiety, memory loss and nosebleeds.

 - Like similar environmental intolerances or sensitivities, such as to chemicals, dust, food substances and nuts, Electrosensitivity can develop into a hyper-sensitivity where a person reacts at very low levels of exposure.
 This hyper-sensitivity often spreads to other senses of the body, such as light, smell and touch.

 - For Electrosensitivity this process has been studied since the 1960s.
 At first, people who were occupationally exposed were affected.
 Since the 1970s, however, with the advent of computers, cellphones, WiFi and smart meters, the general population is now also affected.

 - Studies on Electrosensitivity often show a three-stage progression, with (i) growing sensitivity, (ii) adaptation, and (iii) a trigger or crisis point, where the body can no longer adapt.
 Instead, the central nervous system becomes sensitive at a much lower level of exposure than previously.
 Some studies suggest that once this third stage is reached, it becomes difficult or impossible to reverse the situation completely.